A Melbourne bar has been forced to apologise after erecting a sexist “Peeping Tom” toilet sign in its venue.

 “Posting signs like this sends the message that this sort of conduct is acceptable, when clearly, it is not.

-“Women, and men, have the right to feel safe when they are using bathrooms in bars and nightclubs without the fear that some pervert is going to be spying on them over the cubicle wall.”
+“Women, and men, have the right to feel safe when they are using bathrooms in bars and nightclubs without the fear that some pervert is going to be spying on them.”

 If you have experienced sexual harassment, we can help.

 To connect with us, please follow us on